pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPFMultiRegion.md

 Deploying PingFederate in multiple regions should not imply that spanning a single PingFederate cluster across multiple Kubernetes clusters is necessary or optimal.
 This scenario makes sense when you have:

 * Traffic that can cross between regions at any time.
-For example, west-west and west-east and users may be routed to either location.
+For example, *west* and *east* and users may be routed to either location.
 * Configuration that needs to be the same in multiple regions **and** there is no reliable automation to ensure this is the case

 If all configuration changes are delivered via a pipeline, and traffic will not cross regions, having separate PingFederate clusters can work.